California Institute of Technology (Caltech) on Overleaf

 Submitting your articles to journals, repositories and more

 You can also submit your paper directly to a number of journals and other editorial and review services via the publish menu in the editor.
 Simply open the publish menu from any document and follow the appropriate 'Submit to ...' link.

 Please use our contact form and we'll make sure your question gets to the right person in our team.
-You can also direct Caltech-specific questions to Gail Clement, Head of Research Services at Caltech Library.
+You can direct Caltech-specific questions to research librarians at firstname.lastname@example.org.